bnd5k/roman_numerals/README.md

 #### Things I learned
  * Rspec: outside of Rails, writing and refactoring tests
  * TDD strategies
- * the joys of the enumerable module (most notably "inject")
+ * The joys of the enumerable module (most notably "inject")